Program Description

 Amount of Funds Available

 The statewide dollar amount for pupil transportation aid is appropriated by the legislature.
 Aid eligibility for each district is determined based on riders from the previous year multiplied by the flat amount per pupil in each distance category.
 The WUFAR chart of accounts requires that this revenue be recorded in Fund 10, Source 612.
 Payment date is the last Monday of January.
-The State of Wisconsin Pupil Transportation aid allocation for 2020-2021 as of July 22, 2020 continues to be $24,000,000/year.
+The State of Wisconsin Pupil Transportation aid allocation for 2023-24 and 2024-25 continues to be $24,000,000 annually.

 Independent Charter Schools

-The Pupil Transportation (PI-1547) 2020 Update for Independent Charter Schools guides school staff in collecting and entering pupil ridership data.
+Pupil Transportation (PI-1547) for Independent Charter Schools guides school staff in collecting and entering pupil ridership data.